 So you have a narcissist in your life.
-You perhaps wish it was not the case, or at least there’d suddenly become a loving, caring, empathetic person, yet they are not, they are selfish, negative and hurtful and no matter how many times you give them another chance to learn from their own mistakes and no longer hurt you, they hurt you again, time and time again the pain hits, until one day you’ve finally had enough, then all hell breaks loses and the manipulative games and smear campaigns begin.
-This is for those on the lower end of the narcissistic personality disorder spectrum, if you have children with them or it’s a parent you can not remove as that would mean cutting off good people.
-Now those on the upper end of the scale you will have no choice but to start no contact and stick to it no matter what, it isn’t easy, it is possible.
+You perhaps wish it was not the case, or at least they would suddenly become a loving, caring, empathetic person, yet they are not.
+They are selfish, negative and hurtful.
+No matter how many times you’ve given them another chance to learn from their own mistakes and no longer hurt you, they hurt you again, time and time again the pain hits, until one day you’ve finally had enough and make the difficult choice to walk away, then all hell breaks loose, and the manipulative games and smear campaigns begin.
+This is for those on the lower end of the narcissistic personality disorder spectrum.
+If you have children with them or it’s a parent you can not go no Contact with as that would mean cutting off genuine people.
+Now those on the upper end of the scale, you will have no choice but to start no contact and stick to it no matter what.
+It isn’t easy.
+It is possible.

-You do not have to live the rest of your life with their never-ending games, get control back of your beliefs, your values, your standards, put yourself and your children first, do not listen to the narcissist.
+You do not have to live the rest of your life being controlled by the narcissist’s never-ending games, get control back of your beliefs, your values, your standards, put yourself and your children first, do not listen to the narcissist’s toxic words.

-here in Facebook messenger you can have ignore messages, meaning you’ll still receive them, they’ll not know you have read them, and you can look when you are calm and collected to do so, if they have sent something that still hits a nerve, retreat, rethink and only respond once when calm if you need to do so.
+Here in Facebook messenger, you can have ignored messages, meaning you’ll still receive them, they’ll not know you have read them, and you can look when you are calm and collected to do so, if they have sent something that still hits a nerve, retreat, rethink and only respond once when calm if you need to do so.

 When you get to a point where you are good with who you are, which will happen, find the laughter in their unbelievable messages, it truly helps.

-The narcissist may be in your life, they do not have to be in your head.
-The grey below requires practice and you won’t get it right the first time, but, when used consistently, it will put emotional distance, between you and the narcissist, it’s Observe don’t Absorb if you are face to face with them.
+The narcissist may be in your life.
+They do not have to be in your head.
+The grey rock requires practice, and you won’t get it right the first time, but when used consistently, it will put emotional distance between you and the narcissist.
+It’s Observe don’t Absorb if you are face to face with them.

-The best way to handle a narcissist ex, is no contact, when you have children with them, this isn’t always possible, so the best step is grey rock, as I said above, with practice it’s very achievable, in the future it’ll become second nature, you may also get to the point, where you don’t love the narcissist, you don’t hate the narcissist, you want nothing to do with them, but you can not help pity them, for going around in circles, with nothing in their lives other than abuse and control.
+The best way to handle a narcissist ex is no contact when you have children with them.
+This isn’t always possible, so the best step is grey rock.
+As I said above, with practice, it’s very achievable.
+In the future, it’ll become second nature, you may also get to the point where you don’t love the narcissist, you don’t hate the narcissist, you want nothing to do with them, but you can not help pitying them, for going around in circles, with nothing in their lives other than abuse and control.

-Believe you will get to the point when your emotions are purely pity towards them when you read a response, and realise that how they see it.
-It’s not how it is, but they are so full of self-pity and woe is me they believe the worlds against them.
+Believe you will get to the point when your emotions are purely pity towards them when you read a response and realise that is how they see it.
+It’s not how it is, but they are so full of self-pity, and woe is me they believe the worlds against them.

 Why will grey rock work?
-Narcissist are a false person in a mask, they believe they are the star of the movie.
-It’s very difficult to be that star, without the supporting cast, the directors, the film crew and no audience to watch, something that didn’t get made.
+A narcissist is a false person in a mask, believing they are the star of the movie.
+It’s very difficult to be that star without the supporting cast, the directors, the film crew, and no audience to watch, something that didn’t get made.
 They might try now and again, while ever you’re giving emotional responses, they will keep going.

-So with the grey rock, it’s a case of emotions cannot be obtained by a rock.”
-The narcissist is trying to gain emotions and you will be the rock.
+So with the grey rock, it’s a case of emotions that cannot be obtained by a rock.”
+The narcissist is trying to gain emotions, and you will be the rock.

 Keep conversation to an absolute minimum.
 If you don’t have to talk to them, don’t.
 If you don’t need to talk to them, don’t.